jessp01/Linux-Privilege-Escalation-Basics/README.md

 - no_root_squash: This option basically gives authority to the root user on the client to access files on the NFS server as root.
 And this can lead to serious security implication.

-- async: It will speed up transfers but can cause data corruption as NFS server doesn’t wait for the complete write operation to be finished on the stable storage, before replying to the client.
+- async: It will speed up transfers but can cause data corruption as NFS server doesn't wait for the complete write operation to be finished on the stable storage, before replying to the client.

 - sync:   The sync option does the inverse of async option where the NFS server will reply to the client only after the data is finally written to the stable storage.